rust-unofficial/patterns/src/patterns/ffi/wrappers.md

     // other module content

     pub fn myset_store(myset: *mut MySetWrapper, key: datum, value: datum) -> libc::c_int {
         // DO NOT USE THIS CODE.
-IT IS UNSAFE TO DEMONSTRATE A PROLBEM.
+IT IS UNSAFE TO DEMONSTRATE A PROBLEM.

         let myset: &mut MySet = unsafe {
             // SAFETY: whoops, UB occurs in here!